StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/honoring-and-obeying-parents/higher.md

 There is, however, the issue of legalism.
 If you take a look at Jesus' circle of contacts, you do find prostitutes and tax collectors... or rather ex-prostitutes and reformed tax collectors.
 And we are not Jesus of course.
 The point I am making is that people on the upswing need friends too -- people that are a good influence on them rather than an influence likely to drag them back into their old habits.
 (And it is a mistake for us to talk about "these people" entirely in the third person -- *we* are these people, all of us, at least to an extent: Romans 3:23).

 As you might have been able to guess, there is a middle road to be walked here as well.
 If your parents forbid you from associating with someone who is not going to be dragging you down spiritually -- even if this person made poor choices in the past -- then should you listen to them?
 Well, what does God want you to do?
+Are you called to be a good influence in that person's life?

 ##### Spiritual approach